i2p/i2p.www/i2p2www/spec/common-structures.rst

 * Maximum actual expires time is about 660 (11 minutes) for LeaseSet2_ and 65535 (the full 18.2 hours) for MetaLeaseSet_.

+* LeaseSet_ (1) did not have a 'published' field, so versioning required a search for the earliest lease.
+LeaseSet2 adds a 'published' field with a resolution of one second.
+Routers should rate-limit sending new leasesets to floodfills to a rate much slower than once a second (per destination).
+  If this is not implemented, then the code must ensure that each new leaseset has a 'published' time at least one second later than the one before, or else floodills will not store or flood the new leaseset.

 .. _struct-LeaseSet2: